asadulla-4f3/react-redux-demo/README.md

 ## Redux is predictable

-Predictable in what way?
+Predictable in what way? \n
-Redux is a state container
+Redux is a state container\n
 The state of the application can change.

 Ex: todo list app - item (pending) --> item (completed)